Wistful Winter Memories

 I had a red cone wood burner fireplace in the living room.
-We could watch the flickering flames and the snow fall all at the same time.
+We could watch the flickering flames and the snowfall all at the same time.
 I bought the jiffy popcorn to pop over the flames sometimes.
 Why was pretending to rough it so much fun?
 The threat of danger so exciting?
 I would stand and watch out the window at the snow falling heavier and heavier.
-School would be canceled the next day or two.
+The school would be canceled the next day or two.
 We would all start thinking about Christmas.
 Life was really wonderful and these memories would always be so good no matter what else in life there was to face.

-The kids would hit the door any minute, probably with a cousin behind, in a big burst of cold air, snow and laughter.
-Would that picture, that sound and those memories remain frozen in time forever?
+The kids would hit the door any minute, probably with a cousin behind, in a big burst of cold air, snow, and laughter.
+Would that picture, that sound, and those memories remain frozen in time forever?
 Or would they one day die with me?